Title IX: Good News/Bad News

 Disgusted?
 I am.
 It's precisely because of Title IX's effectiveness that record numbers of girls are involved in athletics today, that we have vibrant professional women's tennis and golf tours, that we have a pro women's basketball league.
 They are the result of the equity in athletics that has begun to come about from Title IX.

-currently, young women make up 53 percent of the student body in Division One colleges and universities, but they receive only 41 percent of the athletic opportunities, 36 percent of the athletic budgets, and 32 percent of the recruitment budget.
+And we still have miles to go is going to make it.
+According to the Feminist Majority, currently, young women make up 53 percent of the student body in Division One colleges and universities, but they receive only 41 percent of the athletic opportunities, 36 percent of the athletic budgets, and 32 percent of the recruitment budget.

 Read the full letter from the Dept. of Education or a good article about it from the Feminist Daily News.